18F/foia-recommendations/schemas.md

 - Describe to a requester other FOIA resources like agency reading rooms
 - Give some expectation to how long a request might take based on historical data
 - Collect information from the requester that is required for a perfected request
-- Negotiate with the requester any additional information while not required, may help to narrow or expedite the request
+- Provide context for additional, optional form questions that may help to narrow the scope and/or expedite the request.
 - Submit electronic requests directly into the agency’s case management system (if applicable)
 - Or if direct electronic submission is not possible, to email the agency with a perfected request